-Global Perspectives at Principia is the study of contemporary issues that are truly global in scope.
-The focus is on the complex problems raised by these issues.
+Global Perspectives at Principia is the study of contemporary issues that are truly global in scope such as poverty, environmental degradation, etc. The focus is on the complex problems raised by these issues.
 The purpose is to educate professionals who can communicate and work across the boundaries of the traditional bodies of knowledge to solve complex global problems.
 Students with a major in global perspectives may choose to work for agencies trying to solve complex problems on the ground, or they may prefer to become scholars working to understand how to think about and address complex global issues.